islam-nassar/lava/README.md

 ./scripts/lava_fsl_2_source_language_pretrain.sh
 ```

-The pretrained model we used in all our FSL experiments can be found here. ([We provide pretrained weights on ImageNet 716 classes and the language MLP module]())
+The pretrained model we used in all our FSL experiments can be found here. ([pretrained weights on ImageNet 716 classes with language MLP]())

 ### FSL target training and evaluation (FSL episodes)
 Finally, to evaluate LAVA on FSL meta-dataset episodes, we encapsulate training and evaluation using `fewshot_runner.py`.
 You only need to specify the dataset and the number of episodes, then our runner code will take care of the rest.
 We provide an example which runs 600 few-shot episodes on `mscoco` dataset: